APPLICATIONS FOR VERSATILITY AWARDS FOR 2025 ARE ONLINE - DEADLINE IS JULY 1 2026

-When considering sharing your life with a Parson, one should do some research into the breed's possible hereditary health issues.
-Parsons take part in the CHIC program - Canine Health Information Center- see links below:
+Parson Russell Terriers are generally a healthy, hardy, long-lived breed with a great zest for life, always eager to join in on the fun!
+When considering sharing your life with a Parson, it's essential to research the breed's potential hereditary health issues.
+Parson Russell Terriers participate in the CHIC program - Canine Health Information Center - for comprehensive dog health testing; see links below:

 http://www.caninehealthinfo.org